MGS-Developers/mgs-mun/src/markdown/committees/tech-speccom.md

-# Speccom on Tech

-## Issues
-1. The Issue of Closing the Technology Gap
-2. The Issue of Cryptocurrencies

-**Head Chair: Euan Aspin**

 This year at MGSMUN we have decided to do our special committee on Technology.
 Technology is increasingly becoming part of our everyday lives and hence we feel that this committee is extremely relevant.

 The two issues that we will be debating are very different in nature, but I believe that they are both equally relevant.
 The issue of Closing the Technology Gap asks the crucial questions of how we can make sure less developed countries get access to the technology needed to be able to improve their health care, education, and economic development.
 It also goes beyond this asking, how we can empower these countries and people to create technology for themselves which could not only massively impact them but also other countries worldwide.